Every house that goes on the market has a personality. Sometimes that personality is obvious. Other times, it needs a boost

 The interior offered promise, too.
 The kitchen was modest but included several recent upgrades.
 Brazilian floors highlighted the home’s well-chosen wood features.
 The living room included a wood-burning fireplace.
 A heated porch was available for year-round use.
 And beneath the eaves on the top floor awaited a unique but underused space just begging to become a master bedroom.

 Yet, the Saybrook property sat on the market for more than two months without a nibble.
-The problem had everything to do with presentation.
+The problem had everything to do with the presentation.

 The main culprit was darkness.
 The wood floors were dark.
 The walls were painted with gray and other dull colors.
 The ceiling on the top floor was nicely stained – but it, too, was dark.
 And during the home’s initial listing, it was largely unstaged – no rugs, artwork and little furniture.
 The rooms echoed dreary emptiness.